meloniq/language-bar-flags/readme.txt

 * Slovak (by Branco Radenovich from [WebHostingGeeks](http://webhostinggeeks.com/user-reviews/))
 * Ukrainian (by Michael Yunat from [IP Host Monitor](http://www.iphostmonitor.com/))

-If You translated plugin to Your native language, please send it to me, and will attach it to next release.
+If you translated plugin to your native language, please send it to me, and will attach it to next release.
-E-mail address You will find on [contact page](http://blog.meloniq.net/kontakt/).
+E-mail address you will find on [contact page](http://blog.meloniq.net/kontakt/).